Dr. Alex Hershaft

 A Harrowing Survival

-Dr. Hershaft was born in Warsaw, Poland, to respected scientist parents in 1934.
+Dr. Hershaft was born in Warsaw, Poland, in 1934 to respected scientist parents.
 During World War II, he and his family were forced into the infamous Warsaw Ghetto, then into hiding among Christians.
-His father was tragically captured by Nazis and murdered, while he and his mother Sabina escaped first to Western Europe, and then to the US and Israel, respectively, in the early 1950’s.
+His father was tragically captured by Nazis and murdered, while he and his mother Sabina escaped first to Western Europe, and then to the United States and Israel, respectively, in the early 1950’s.

 Founding a Movement

-Alex became a vegetarian in 1961 and, that same year while residing abroad in Israel, launched a major protest that led to formation of the League for Abolition of Religious Coercion – a movement to end repression by Orthodox authorities.
-Back in the US, for nearly 20 years he consulted on environmental science and technology for universities, aerospace firms, and government agencies.
+Dr. Hershaft became a vegetarian in 1961 and, that same year while residing abroad in Israel, launched a major protest that led to formation of the League for Abolition of Religious Coercion – a movement to end repression by Orthodox authorities.
+Back in the United States, for nearly 20 years he consulted on environmental science and technology for universities, aerospace firms, and government agencies.
 In 1976, he founded the Vegetarian Information Service (VIS) to distribute information on the benefits of a plant-based diet after attending the World Vegetarian Congress the prior year.

 In the summer of 1981, Dr. Hershaft organized Action For Life, a national conference that effectively launched the U.S. animal rights movement by bringing together members of the vegetarian movement with activists concerned with animal rights issues (mainly vivisection).
 Immediately after, he founded FARM as the first U.S. organization to promote both a vegan lifestyle and animal rights.